yangshun/top-javascript-interview-questions/README.md

     <!-- Update here: /questions/explain-how-prototypal-inheritance-works/en-US.mdx -->

     Prototypical inheritance in JavaScript is a way for objects to inherit properties and methods from other objects.
 Every JavaScript object has a special hidden property called `[[Prototype]]` (commonly accessed via `__proto__` or using `Object.getPrototypeOf()`) that is a reference to another object, which is called the object's "prototype".

     When a property is accessed on an object and if the property is not found on that object, the JavaScript engine looks at the object's `__proto__`, and the `__proto__`'s `__proto__` and so on, until it finds the property defined on one of the `__proto__`s or until it reaches the end of the prototype chain.

     This behavior simulates classical inheritance, but it is really more of [delegation than inheritance](https://davidwalsh.name/javascript-objects).

-    ## Example of Prototypal Inheritance
+    Here's an example of prototypal inheritance:

     ```js
     // Parent object constructor.